 There are some noted downsides to this fine structure.
 For one, they have not changed since they were instituted in 1987 by the Nursing Home Reform Law.
 The CMS also directs that alternative means of correction be used for a grade below level G; this is problematic because it takes away the incentive for facilities to correct any problems the survey finds.
 There is also subjectivity in terms of determined deficiencies and fines allocated to a facility.
 This is perhaps the biggest downfall of the fee structure.

 Because fines can be issued on a per-instance or per-day basis, there is great discrepancy in penalties levied against a home for the same deficiency.
 Average fines in one state can differ greatly from those in another, and this creates unfair payment amounts for some while insufficient fines for another discourage fixing the problem as quickly as possible.
-The death of a resident in a Texas home earned a $9,500 penalty, while the same incident earned a $305,000 penalty for a home in South Carolina.
+The death of a resident in a Texas home earned a $9,500 penalty, while the same incident earned a 1.3 million people for a home in South Carolina.
 Both deaths were attributed to negligence of care, but the penalties levied were drastically different due to the subjectivity of inspecting Regional Offices.
 While some note that the difference in these fine amounts is related to a variety of factors – such as facility size, past record of deficiencies and whether a large fine would impose a hardship on residents – this discrepancy is just one of many reasons that experts are citing as a reason for federal guidelines of fine allocations.

 The reality is that most nursing homes have deficiencies.
 In fact, each one averages about six or seven, but those deficiencies are minor in nature and generally have a low impact on the quality of life in the facility and are normally rectified within a reasonable time frame.
 However, there are some facilities that receive more deficiencies than the average home, the problems are serious in nature and usually have been recurring over an extended period of time.
 This is when a home is given the designation as a Special Focus Facility (SFF).